GeekTrainer/learn-typescript/m03-implement-interfaces-in-typescript/includes/6-lab.md

    }
    ```

-1. You'll notice a couple of errors because TypeScript does not recognize the type of the parameters `interestRate` and `principle`.
+1. You'll notice a couple of errors because TypeScript does not recognize the type parameters `interestRate` and `principle`.
 Replace the parameter names in the function with properties of the `Loan` object.
 (For example, `loanTerms.interestRate`).

    ```typescript
    function interestOnlyLoan(loanTerms: Loan): string {